theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - E. None of the above.

 ### A14.
+A, C. The `reverse()` method is the easiest way of reversing the characters in a `StringBuilder`; therefore, option A is correct.
+Option B does not reverse the string.
+However, `substring()` returns a `String`, which is not stored anywhere.
+Option C uses method chaining.
+First it creates the value `"JavavaJ$"`.
+Then it removes the first three characters, resulting in `"avaJ$"`.
+Finally, it removes the last character, resulting in "avaJ".
+Option D throws an exception because you cannot delete the character after the last index.
+Remember that `deleteCharAt()` uses indexes that are zero based and `length()` counts starting with 0.

 ### Q15.
 Which of these array declarations is not legal?
 (Choose all that apply)
 - A. `int[][] scores = new int[5][];`